Alwyn25/face_mask_detection/README.md

 ## Introduction

-This project is a simple face mask detection system using computer vision.
+This project is a simple face mask detection system using computer vision and CNN algorithm.
 The system captures video from the user's camera, detects faces, and predicts whether the person is wearing a mask or not.
 The model used for mask detection can be replaced with your own pre-trained model or a publicly available one.

 ## Requirements

 - Python (>=3.6)
 - OpenCV (`pip install opencv-python`)
 - NumPy (`pip install numpy`)
-- Pre-trained face detection model (e.g., Haarcascades)
+- Pre-trained face detection model
 - Pre-trained face mask detection model (replace with your own or use a pre-trained one)

 ## Installation